Alex Pedersen (politician)

-Alex Christopher Pedersen (born July 17, 1969) is an American politician serving as a member of the Seattle City Council for District 4.
-He was previously an aide to city councilmember Tim Burgess and a private sector housing finance analyst.
+Alex C. Pedersen (born 17 July 1969) is an American politician and former member of the Seattle City Council.
+He represented Seattle's District 4, which includes Wallingford, the University District, and Sand Point, from November 2019 until completing his term of office in December 2023.
+Previously, Pedersen was an aide to city councilmember Tim Burgess and a private sector housing finance analyst.

 Early life and education

 Pedersen was born and raised in Baltimore, Maryland.
 After earning a Bachelor of Arts degree in history from James Madison University, Pedersen graduated from the University of Pennsylvania with a master's degree in government administration.

-Career

 Early career

 He joined the Presidential Management Fellows Program during the Clinton administration and worked on homelessness and community development programs for the U.S. Department of Housing and Urban Development under Secretary Andrew Cuomo.
 Pedersen was an aide to the Oakland City Council and a housing finance analyst for Bank of America and Alliant Capital before joining Seattle politics.

 From 2012 to 2014, Pedersen was a legislative aide to Seattle City Council President Tim Burgess, who later ran for mayor.
 He also wrote a neighborhood newsletter focusing on Northeast Seattle affairs called "4 to Explore" that was later shut down.
 Pedersen left his position in Burgess's office to join real estate firm CBRE as an affordable housing financial analyst.